farski/awholenother.com/_posts/2022-11-27-aws-lambda-functions-in-rust-the-easy-way.md

 tracing-subscriber = { version = "^0.3.15", features = ["env-filter"] }
 ```

 Again, these crates are here more for illustrating something fundamental to writing a good Rust-based Lambda, and not strictly required for basic functionality.
-These `tracing` crates are used for logging, and work in a way that aligns with Lambda's expectations, so they are a good fit.
+These `tracing` crates are used for logging, and work in a way that aligns with Lambda’s expectations, so they are a good fit.
 There are other logging libraries that would work.

 ```toml
 [[bin]]